joseneto/fusionwebapp/README.md

 With these commands you should have generated a WAR file.
 This is all you need to know to generate your project, now let's learn how FusionWebApp works.

 ##Database
-FusionWebApp use the ActiveJdbc, what is a lightweight and fast Java ORM, its easy query with ActiveJDBC:
+FusionWebApp use the ActiveJDBC, what is a lightweight and fast Java ORM, its easy query with ActiveJDBC:

 ```
 List<person> people = Person.where("name = 'John'");